 Desperate to figure out a way to survive the pending doom of the weekend, Clara stumbled on the description of a narcissistic female.
 It was like a light bulb went off in her head while reading about narcissism.
 She decided to settle on these five strategies of survival.

 - Charm is a trap.
-In the beginning of their relationship, Clara thought she connected with her mother-in-law-to-be.
+At the beginning of their relationship, Clara thought she connected with her mother-in-law-to-be.
 But just before the wedding, her husband revealed a telling conversation in which his mother encouraged him to walk away from the pending marriage.
 Ever since then, Clara felt displaced, uneasy, and confused.
 This time was going to be different.
 Clara vowed to not fall prey to her charm.
 Instead of seeing her pleasantries as an attempt to improve the relationship, Clara would view them a bait to draw her in so she can be attacked later.

 - Conversation is an opportunity.
 Looking back on their relationship, Clara realized that her mother-in-law would draw her into a conversation that quickly turned into a competition of who showed more love to her husband.
 It was a sick cycle that Clara tried to avoid.
 But dodging discussions with her mother-in-law only resulted in comments like, “Your wife hates me, she won’t even talk to me.”
 Instead, Clara decided to intentionally converse with her mother-in-law about herself.
 That way, Clara would avoid talking about herself and her mother-in-law could retain the spotlight.

 - Charades are a cover.
 In talking with her husband, Clara realized that her mother-in-law’s memory of grandiosity was greatly exaggerated.
 Her husband just dismissed the stories as fictional while Clara took them to heart believing them to be some standard that she needed to achieve.
-In reality, the false mask that her mother-in-law wore was a covering for a deep rooted insecurity.
+In reality, the false mask that her mother-in-law wore was a covering for deep-rooted insecurity.
 The greater the story, the larger the insecurity.
 Just grasping this truth eased Clara’s own insecurities and helped her to see her mother-in-law as a flawed, not perfect, person.

 - Confidence is golden.
 The larger than life persona her mother-in-law displayed caused Clara to shrink in comparison.
 Without her shield of confidence, Clara was defenseless to the passive-aggressive personal attacks like, “Every good mother knows how to do this.”
 This immediately put Clara on the defense while her mother-in-law remained safely on offense.
 No game was ever won with a good defense only.
 So Clara rehearsed some comeback lines in retaliation, “Good mothers might not know that, but great mothers do this.”
 By anticipating her mother-in-law’s negativity with Clara’s new solid counterattacks, she was able to confidently survive the weekend.